Omikhleia/markdown.sile/examples/sile-and-markdown.md

-Within SILE’s aim to produce beautiful printed documents, it's a pretty reasonable assumption that such writers and authors may want to use this fine typesetter with their Markdown content, without having to learn the SILE language and its specifics (but not, either, fully excluding it for some advanced capabilities).
+Within SILE’s aim to produce beautiful printed documents, it's a pretty reasonable assumption that such writers and authors may want to use this fine typesetter with their Markdown content, without having to learn the SIL language and its specifics (but not, either, fully excluding it for some advanced capabilities).
 Guess what, the very chapter you are currently reading is written in Markdown!

 There is actually more than one solution to achieve great results in that direction: